tanbaolin/learngit/readme.txt

 Git is a distributed version control system.
-Git a is free software
+Git a is free software distributed under the GPL.